Rethinking On-policy Optimization for Query Augmentation: Comparison

 \subsection{Methodology}

 We begin with a rigorous replication of DeepRetrieval's experiments.
 Our setup mirrors the original work, including both sparse and dense retrieval models, where the retriever and corpus together form the ``environment'' in RL terminology.
-For sparse retrieval, we use BM25~\cite{robertson1995okapi}, and for dense retrieval, we use task-appropriate retrievers, as detailed in~\cref{subsec:experimental_setup}.
+For sparse retrieval, we use BM25~\citep{robertson1995okapi}, and for dense retrieval, we use task-appropriate retrievers, as detailed in~\cref{subsec:experimental_setup}.
+In tables, we denote the DeepRetrieval baselines as DR-3B and DR-7B based on the policy size.

+\paragraph{Replication Checklist.} To ensure faithful replication, we follow DeepRetrieval's overall formulation: (i) the policy generates intermediate reasoning followed by a final augmented query in a fixed format (Appendix~\cref{asec:prompt_templates}); (ii) the retrieval reward is computed from the final query against a fixed retriever--corpus environment; (iii) the overall reward includes a format constraint and a retrieval component (Appendix~\cref{asec:reward-formulations}); and (iv) we optimize with PPO under a KL-regularized objective (\cref{alg:RL-query-augmentation}).
+We only modify engineering details to improve throughput (e.g., environment implementation), while keeping the task definition, reward, and evaluation metrics aligned with the original setup.

 For the prompt-based method (\ours), we instruct an instruction-following LLM to generate a hypothetical document $d^H$ addressing the query $q$, and use the concatenated $(q, d^H)$ as the augmented query.
-This zero-shot approach differs from Query2Doc~\cite{wang-etal-2023-query2doc}, which relies on few-shot prompting.
-Compared to the similar zero-shot method HyDE~\cite{gao-etal-2023-precise}, \ours skips the followup steps of embedding multiple pseudo documents and aggregating their representations, and is designed to function as a simple, strong baseline for zero-shot query augmentation.
+This zero-shot approach differs from Query2Doc~\citep{wang-etal-2023-query2doc}, which relies on few-shot prompting.
+Compared to the similar zero-shot method HyDE~\citep{gao-etal-2023-precise}, \ours skips the follow-up steps of embedding multiple pseudo-documents and aggregating their representations, and is designed to function as a simple, strong baseline for zero-shot query augmentation.

 For RL-based query augmentation, we follow DeepRetrieval's reward design: the policy first generates reasoning steps, then output the enhanced query.
 Detailed reward formulations are provided in Appendix~\cref{asec:reward-formulations}.